 The outdoor infinity pool and many of the rooms have views out across the harbour and the river giving you an excellent viewpoint of Singapore skyline.
 The prime place to take in these views is at The Lighthouse Italian restaurant, situated on the top floor of the hotel where the lighthouse keepers used to guide ships into the harbour.
 There are other nods to theFullerton’s past throughout the building, including a traditional British red post box in the lobby!

-In essence this is fantastic quality hotel and the prices are fairly reasonable given the high standard of facilities, style and service.
+In essence, this is a fantastic quality hotel, and the prices are fairly reasonable given the high standard of facilities, style, and service.

 Luxury - Luxury hotels would have a superb level of service, very comfortable and usually spacious bedrooms, excellent food, great design and character.
 For us, when we visited, these places all had the 'wow factor'.
 A luxury hotel should satisfy the criteria of the most discerning clients.

 Map centered on The Fullerton.
 Zoom out to view other hotels (H) and experiences (E) in the area.